pburkholder/decksets/2018-04-cf-summit/text.md

 Isolation segments / TIC | FedRAMP High
 **Adoption, adoption** | **Adoption, adoption**

+^Mostly, though, we're wanting to build adoption.
+We want agencies to deliver on their mission with speed and stability, in way that doesn't involve vendor lock-in, or dependency on a single cloud provider.
+The barriers there are less technical than they are cognitive and cultural.

 ---

 # Clearing the five barriers to adoption

-^In the order that we need to tackle them....

-^I have partial answers here, but I know they're complete.
-So the exent that you can solve, or share your ideas, I'm eager to hear them.
+^Let's look at these five barriers, that I've seen, as you'll likely encounter the same when working with colleagues, internal organizations, or clients.

 ---

-## 0. :ear:?

-^I'm not indexing from 0.
-In this case there's a preliminary hurdle in that I don't talk much to the people who haven't heard about cloud.gov.
-Our ability to market is pretty limited, so the extent to which you can tweet or write or talk about us, the better.
-Thanks you.
-So once we do talk to folks, the first hurdle is:

----

 ## 1. The ☁️ is someone else's 💻

-^Although the sticker: "There is no cloud, it's just someone else's computer" is cute and has a point, it points to a persistent mental model of thinking about "computers" instead of "compute" or even more broadly, of outcomes or your mission.
+^Although that saying is cute, and true, it points to a persistent mental model of thinking about "computers" instead of "compute".

-^A typical example of this was a pricing conversation we had with a potential customer, who shared with us the quote from an IaaS contractor.
-The quote spelled out the specifications, in CPUs and GBs, not just for the AppServer itself, but also for the Varnish caching server, the NginX web server, the Redis server, and the DB Cluster itself.
-There was no mention of using IaaS provided database services, or scaling groups, or load balancers, let alone the cloud value add of a CICD pipeline.

 ^People can visualize their servers humming in racks in their datacenter, and perhaps they still have names.
+When you think of the cloud as someone else's computer, you'll picture virtual servers humming in virtual racks.
+It can be tempting to make a one-to-one mapping, and miss all the cloud opportunities for automation, elasticity, and disposability.

+^A typical example: A potential customer shared with us the quote from an IaaS contractor.
+The quote spelled out, for each fo their environments, the number of CPUs and GBs RAM, for every server including the Varnish caching server, the NginX web server, the Redis server, and the DB Cluster itself.
+There was no mention of manage DB services, or scaling groups, or managed load balancers, let alone the cloud value add of a CICD pipelines and disposable infrastructure.

-Moving to naive IaaS, or lift-and-shift, fits that model, but brings few if any benefits.
+^Moving to naive IaaS, or lift-and-shift, fits that model, but brings few if any benefits.

 ^The best I can do at this point is to talk the mission-enablement provided by the code that's bundled in, say, a J2EE WAR file.
+That code, running in production, is what provides value.

-Then consider all the bit in an IaaS needed to run that WAR file: VPC, jumpbox, server, OS, Java install, J2EE runtime, scaling group, load balancers, SSL certs, etc. Not to mention what the deployment process is going to be.
+^Then consider all the bit in an IaaS needed to run that WAR file: VPC, jumpbox, server, OS, Java install, J2EE runtime, scaling group, load balancers, SSL certs, etc. Not to mention what the deployment process is going to be.
 None of that provides value as such.
 Only what runs in the WAR.
 With cloud.gov, you provide the WAR, and the platform takes care of the rest.

 ^But clearing that mental model wall brings us crashing into: